-Have you ever wondered why your company diligently generates two or more blog posts a week?
+Have you ever wondered why your company diligently generates blog posts?
 This process introduces your business, as well as converts visitors into leads.
 One way to achieve the goal is to include Call-To-Action buttons throughout your blog.
-Try not to overwhelm new user, but let him or her explore more about your product.
-Check these 4 strategic types of CTA, that will help you deliver a lot more, than engaging blog post.
+CTA buttons or just that, a call to action.
+Try not to overwhelm the user, but let him or her explore more about your product.
+Check out these four strategic types of CTAs that will help you deliver a lot more than an engaging blog post.

 Consider CTA as a form of art, since its goal is to draw reader’s attention.
 Keep in mind not only the context of CTA, but its size, color and position.
 One of the most common location of CTA is at the bottom of the blog post.
-It is logical, that after reading about the new tool, which automatically suggests words when you are stuck in the middle of writing, people would want to test it.
-If your company provides demos or free trials, lead-nurture your clients to check the product right after they read through your content.
+It is logical, that after reading about how to solve some sort of problem, people may be looking for tools that you that you use.
+If your company provides demos or free trials, lead-nurture your clients to see the product right after they read through your content.
 Within WordPress you can customize your CTA by choosing the most compelling CTA message, Button Link/Text and CTA Background Color.

 “Call to action give your visitors the opportunity to take the actions you want them to take”

 No doubts, social media is a must have for any type of business in 20th century.
 Like a widely spread cloud, it surrounds your user from all possible “angles”.
 Take this opportunity to incorporate Facebook, Twitter, Instagram as other types of CTA to let your customer connect through social.
 There are mainly two types of social media presence in your blog.
 One shares your content straight to customer’s page or another simply links to your own media channels.
-In the ideal situation, having both accesses increase your chance to expose your content and brand to potential buyers.
+In the ideal situation, having both increases your chances of exposing your content and brand to potential buyers.

-The biggest inspiration for this last CTA type, is Youtube.
-Youtubers are masters of encouraging their viewers to comment below the video and it works like a magic.
-Take a look at the fastest growing Youtube celebrity Superwoman with 1 billion views and annual income of $2.5 million.
+The biggest inspiration for this last CTA type is Youtube.
+Youtubers are masters of encouraging their viewers to comment below the video and it works like magic.
+Take a look at one of the fastest growing Youtube celebrity in history.
+Superwoman has more than a billion views and an annual income of $2.5 million.

-The “secret sauce” is in continuous discussion, where the video ends with an open ended question (“Comment what was your favorite part of the video?”)
-What’s more surprising is that you can find “viewers-generated” suggestions for the next video in the comments.
-So one thing that bloggers can learn from Youtubers, is to include CTA to promote engagement.
+Her “secret sauce” is in continuous discussions where the video ends with an open ended question such as “Comment on what was your favorite part of the video was.”
+What’s more surprising is that you can find viewers-generated suggestions for the next video in the comments.
+So one thing that bloggers can learn from Youtubers is to include CTAs to promote engagement.